 Another major restaurant concern?
 Food waste.
 Research studying commercial food management suggest that up to 83% of unused restaurant food is wasted, costing serious damage to both the environment and profit margins.
 But proactive restaurant technology can improve both sustainability and restaurant profitability.

 Consider investing in restaurant purchasing software and inventory management solutions that help track inventory, make suggested order requests, and keep kitchen staff informed regarding which menu items are likely to sell better than others.
-Not only will you reduce food costs, you’ll reduce the carbon footprint of your business by reducing potentially unnecessary deliveries.
+Not only will you reduce food waste and costs, you’ll reduce the carbon footprint of your business by reducing potentially unnecessary deliveries.
 Long-term, better food purchasing practices can also increase sustainable farming practices as well as farmers react to accurate supply and demand requests from restaurants and grocery stores.

 Lastly, you’ll need to engage your staff in order to fully embrace long-term sustainability.
 This means providing continuous training and education on best practices regarding recycling, food safety, and energy use.
 Syncing your front and back of house technology with an operations program can help staff members maintain an eco-friendly work environment through the creation of daily tasks lists, routine procedures to eliminate food and energy waste, and cleaning and food-management protocols to keep your business HACCP compliant.
 Not only will you improve the customer experience, you’ll help foster a company-wide commitment to environmentally friendly service.